What is a Roof Truss?

 1. Software- Trusses come manufactured and ready to install when purchased via the manufacturer.
 Truss companies utilize engineering software in order to get their designs right.
 It makes the most sense to order trusses for a new construction build in this manner because it’s quick, affordable and easy.

 2. By hand- There may be circumstances when an engineer needs to design a truss by hand.
 This entails fervent calculations/analysis and is very time consuming.
 Typically, it is in response to a truss repair or modification.
+If you have discovered a broken truss or know your trusses need modification due to a remodeling project, please be sure to reach out to a structural engineering firm for help.

-What size roof trusses do I need-
+What size roof trusses do I need?

 What size roof trusses do I need